MR. MORGAN: Doctor, I have marked as Exhibit 10 a curriculum vitae, and I will just ask if you can identify that.

 I sat in the congregation.
 I talked to people.
 In one instance I went to a weekend event where members from around the Midwest had gathered in Chicago, and there were people there from many “Local Church” congregations.
 That was an all-day affair.

 I stayed, and after the morning meeting I ate lunch with people.
 I talked to them, and more importantly I listened to their conversation and what they were talking about.
-Now, the meeting was out, and it was informal time, and I made some judgments about it.
+Now, the meeting was out, and it was informal time, and I made some judgements about it.
 I found in talking about things like baseball scores yesterday and a movie one of them had seen, that these were just kind of normal things that my own church people would talk about over a church supper while they were drinking their last cup of coffee.

 So those are the kinds of observations that I made.